adeleporte/blog/vcoffee/content/posts/vko.md

 No resources found.
 ```

-Ok, not very useful at this stage, but we have our new Velocloud CRD!
+Ok, not very useful right now, but we have our new Velocloud CRD!
 Let’s modify the initial crd.yaml file to include some validation.
 This will enable us (and the infra admins) to define which parameter can be set on this CRD.
 Let’s say that we want to define the Velocloud Configuration Profile that is going to be used, the FQDN of the application currently being developed by the dev, the TCP port, and the Business Policy settings (Link steering policy, QoS priority, Bandwidth Limit).
 We also define the column to be displayed when using commands such as “kubectl get velocloudbps -o wide”

 ```yaml
 ---